The equifibered approach to $\infty$-properads: Introduction

 is cartesian. \end{defnA}

 We think of equifibered maps as a generalization of free maps.
-Indeed, we show a morphism of free $\bbE_\infty$-monoids $g \colon M \to N$ is equifibered if and only if if is free.
-Curiously, the assumption that $M$ is free can be lifted:~an equifibered map $M \to \xF(Y)$ necessarily gives rise to an equivalence $\xF(Y \times_{\xF(Y)} M) \simeq M$.
-In contrast to free maps, equifibered maps have excellent categorical properties: for example the collection of equifibered maps is the right class of a factorization system.
+Indeed, we show a morphism of free $\bbE_\infty$-monoids $g \colon \xF(X) \to \xF(Y)$ is equifibered if and only if it is free.
+Curiously, the assumption that the source is free can be removed:~an equifibered map $M \to \xF(Y)$ necessarily gives rise to an equivalence $\xF(Y \times_{\xF(Y)} M) \simeq M$.
+In contrast to free maps, equifibered maps have excellent categorical properties, for example they form the right class of a factorization system.
 One can also use the theory of equifibered maps to study free $\bbE_\infty$-monoids.
 For instance, we prove the following surprising fact: \begin{propA}[\ref{cor:retract-of-free} and \ref{cor:finite-limits}] Let $\Mon_{\bbE_\infty}(\calS)^{\rm free} \subset \Mon_{\bbE_\infty}(\calS)$ denote the \textbf{full} subcategory on those $\bbE_\infty$-monoids that are free.
 Then $\Mon_{\bbE_\infty}(\calS)^{\rm free}$ is closed under finite limits and retracts. \end{propA}